mjwestgate/sppairs/README.md

 # sppairs
 # Species Pairwise Association Analysis (SPAA)

 SPAA uses odds ratios to calculate and visualise pairwise associations between species from presence/absence data.
 It is a simple method that can be applied to site by species matrices in a range of contexts, and provides an alternative to dissimilarity-based approaches.
-You can read a full description of SPAA in this article:
+This package gives a simple implementation of the SPAA approach, which you can read a  full description of in this article:

     Lane, P.W., D.B.
 Lindenmayer, P.S.
 Barton, W. Blanchard & M.J.
 Westgate (2014)
     "Visualisation of species pairwise associations: a case study of surrogacy in